peng-ye/MetaPGN/README.md

 # Introduction

-The pipeline is divided into two main steps: (i) the construction of pangenome networks and, (ii) the visualization of the resulting pangenome networks.
+This pipeline is used for: (i) construction of pangenome networks and, (ii) visualization of the resulting pangenome networks.

 # Requirement